Learn

 #2 Informational

-People with informational search intent may want to know more about a topic or need an answer to a specific query.
-The various content types for this intent are how-to guides, definitions, videos, etc.
+People with informational search intent may want to learn more about a topic or need an answer to a specific query.
+For this intent, various content types include how-to guides, definitions, videos, etc.

 excel formulas google search result